BioSchemas/map2model/README.md

 **map2model** is a Python module that facilitates [Bioschemas Groups](http://bioschemas.org/groups/) in the specification definition process.

 **map2model** retrieves properties and Bioschemas fields (Marginality, Cardinality and Controlled Vocabularies) from Bioschemas mapping files (in [GDrive](https://drive.google.com/drive/folders/0Bw_p-HKWUjHoNThZOWNKbGhOODg?usp=sharing)), then classifies properties into two groups:
 1. **Extended properties:** Properties that are part of the extended schema.org Type.
 1. **New properties:** Properties that are new to the schema.org vocabulary or are completely new to schema.org.

-After classifing the properties, **map2model** generates a Markdown file that can be interpreted by Bioschemas.org's web site thereby updating the Bioschemas.org web pages.
+After classifying the properties, **map2model** generates a Markdown file that can be interpreted by Bioschemas.org's web site thereby updating the Bioschemas.org web pages.

 Comments on each specification should be done through the *GitHub issues* tool within the [bioschemas repository](https://github.com/BioSchemas/bioschemas).
 This enables tracking, commenting on and executing of corrections.